Groumy/Groumy.github.io/_drafts/tbh-.md

 # How other Hacks handles it

-So I started to look at different hack of The Black Hack to see if any brilliant people outhere altered that mechanism.
-I didn't found
+So I started to look at different hack of The Black Hack to see if any brilliant people outhere altered that mechanism if any.
+I didn't found a lot of hacks based on the